 JSNA latest outputs

-The latest JSNA Summary Review for 2018 is available both as a pdf (see document section below) and a web version.
+The latest JSNA Summary Review for 2020 is available via the documents section below.

 Prior to 2018, the JSNA was known as the 'Integrated Strategic Needs Assessment' (ISNA).